How Long And What Temperature To Cook Chicken Drumsticks

 The Importance of Time and Temperature in Cooking Chicken

 The relationship between time and temperature is fundamental to cooking any food, but it's especially critical when dealing with poultry.
-Chicken needs to reach a certain internal temperature to kill harmful bacteria like Salmonella and Campylobacter.
+But chicken needs to reach a certain internal temperature to kill harmful bacteria like Salmonella and Campylobacter.
 According to food safety guidelines, chicken must reach an internal temperature of 165°F (74°C) to be considered safe for consumption.

 Cooking time is directly affected by temperature.
 Higher temperatures will cook the chicken faster, but they can also lead to uneven cooking, where the outside is burnt while the inside remains undercooked.
 Lower temperatures, on the other hand, require a longer cooking time but allow for more even cooking, resulting in juicier and more tender meat.